jonhyman/lucid/provisioning.md

 ## Error Handling

-In the case of a 400 or 50x response for any of the provisioning endpoints (not SSO) the body of the response should be formatted like below:
+In the case of a 40x or 50x response for any of the provisioning endpoints (not SSO) the body of the response should be formatted like below if a body exists:

 Content-Type:
 ```